Malaert64/cotm-randomizer-1.4/README.md

-# Castlevania: Circle of the Moon Randomizer 1.4
+# Castlevania: Circle of the Moon Randomizer 1.4.1

 Reverse engineering and game program: DevAnj
-Optional patches: fusecavator
-Randomizer logic and patch program: spooky
+Optional and/or quality-of-life patches: Fusecavator and Liquid Cat Randomizer logic and patch program: spooky
 Reworked item logic and additional features: Malaert64 Emotional support: Circle of the Moon Speedrunning Discord @ https://discord.gg/Ae7Qjd5xDu